vlermandac/EL-topics/README.md

 This classification would be equivalent to perform a Link Prediction Task between all pairs of articles nodes and topics nodes.

+All of this will be stored in a annotation layer/graph for easy querying with SPARQL.

 ## 4. Possible Follow-ups
 - Considering also text embeddings to complement the results?